-His 311 Diplomatic History of the United States to 1914 3 credit hours Major issues in U.S. diplomatic history from the American Revolution to the eve of World War I; emphasis on American expansion and rise to world power.
+His 311 Diplomatic History of the United States to 1914

+Major issues in U.S. diplomatic history from the American Revolution to the eve of World War I; emphasis on American expansion and rise to world power.
 Prerequisite: Sophomore status or permission of instructor.

-His 312 Diplomatic History of the United States since 1914 3 credit hours Analysis of major problems and issues in U.S. diplomatic history from 1914 to the present.
+His 312 Diplomatic History of the United States since 1914

+Analysis of major problems and issues in U.S. diplomatic history from 1914 to the present.
 Topics include U.S.-Soviet relationship; American response to revolutions in Russia, China, and Mexico; the Vietnam War; American policy in the Middle East and Central America.
 Prerequisite: Sophomore status or permission of instructor.